Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 ### End-user

-1. Goal
+1. Goal:
-End users for this project are readers who want to focus on their personal development and use the book as a real tool to grow in every area of life (Love, finance, career, spiritual, intellectual, health, etc.)
+End users for this project are readers who want to focus on their personal development and use the book as a real tool to grow in every area of life (love, finance, career, spiritual, intellectual, health, etc.).
 The site owner's goal is to make money out of each sale thanks to an affiliate link but also to create a readers community.

 2. Profile: Readers
 Users who want to focus on their personal development want to include more readings in their lives.
-They want to integrate more readings into their life by using the book as a real tool for their development journey.
-They want to take time to read more and share their recommendations/reviews.
-They want to have the possibility to see recommendations, save books for later and buy books online.
+They want to integrate more readings into their life by using the book as a real tool for their personal development journey.
+They would like to take time to read more and share their recommendations/reviews.
+They wish to have the possibility to see recommendations, save books for later and buy books online.

-a. identity and behaviors
+a.
+Identity and behaviors

 Readers interacting with the site are English speakers and we can determine different reader profiles :
 - Beginner: between 1 - 12 books per year: Mostly users who read very rarely.
-- Intermediate: between 12 - 24 books per year: Mostly users who read a minimum 1 book per month
+- Intermediate: between 12 - 24 books per year: Mostly users who read a minimum 1 book per month.
-- Expert: between 24 - 36 books per year: Users who read very frequently and it is part of their habits
+- Expert: between 24 - 36 books per year: Users who read very frequently and it is part of their habits.
 - Master: 36+ books per year: User who can read several books a month and is keen to share their recommendations online / interact with a community.
-At this level, users might work in the field such as book writer or book publishers.
+At this level, users might work in the field.such as book writer or book publishers.
 They wish to expand their knowledge by accessing more books, and news.

-b. expectations
+b.
+Expectations
 - Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance, etc.
 - Readers have a strong willingness to integrate reading more books into their personal development.
 - Readers want to have access to a large library of books about personal development.
-- Readers want to read reviews with great insights to easily choose their next reading
+- Readers want to read reviews with great insights to easily choose their next reading.

-c. restraints
+c.
+Restraints
 - Readers believe they don't have time to read and rarely commit to making reading a real activity, part of their daily life.
-- Readers feel overwhelmed by all the great books they could read and they don't dare to start
+- Readers feel overwhelmed by all the great books they could read and they don't dare to start.
-- Beginner readers might feel impostor syndrome when seeing other reading progress and recommendations
+- Beginner readers might feel impostor syndrome when seeing other reading progress and recommendations.

 ### User stories

 1. First Time Visitor Goals

-* As a reader, I want to have access to a great book library online so that I can have plenty of choices to select my next book to read
+* As a reader, I want to have access to a great book library online so that I can have plenty of choices to select my next book to read.
-* As a reader, I want to buy a book in a few steps so that I can progress quickly on my reading goals
+* As a reader, I want to buy a book in a few steps so that I can progress quickly on my reading goals.
-* As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read
+* As a reader, I want to have access to recommendations/ reviews about books so that it can help me to choose the next book to read.
-* As a reader, I want to save book in a wishlist so that I can buy it later
+* As a reader, I want to save book in a wishlist so that I can buy it later.

 2. Returning Visitors Goals

-* As a reader, I want to be encouraged to read more so that I can reach my reading goal
+* As a reader, I want to be encouraged to read more so that I can reach my reading goal.
-* As a reader, I want to see my reading goals progress so that I can be motivated to read more
+* As a reader, I want to see my reading goals progress so that I can be motivated to read more.
-* As a reader, I want to build a list of my future readings, so that I don't lose time browsing online for new books
+* As a reader, I want to build a list of my future readings, so that I don't lose time browsing online for new books.
-* As a reader, I want to be able to manage a list of future readings so that I know what would be my next purchase
+* As a reader, I want to be able to manage a list of future readings so that I know what would be my next purchase.

 3. Frequent User Goals

-* As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings
+* As a reader, I want to see the most liked/successful/trendy books on a certain period to not miss out so that I can be up to date about trendy readings.
 * As a reader, I want to be informed about new book releases, events, and masterclasses so that I can improve my learning skills in general.